-You need to make a lot of decisions when running a fundraising campaign.
-One of the most important is how long it should be.
-Here are some pointers to think about before launching your campaign.
+You need to make a lot of decisions about your fundraising campaign; one of the most important is how long it should be.
+Here are some things to consider during your planning phase.

 Picking the right type of campaign

-Ask yourself this question: Do you want to run a high-impact fundraising campaign for a short period of time – where it’s all systems go – or do you want to stagger your approach and run a slow-burn campaign that will give you more opportunities to engage with your supporters, but will require sustained commitment from you?
-There are pluses and minuses to both and the approach you choose will affect your overall fundraising strategy, so think carefully about which one is best for your particular campaign.
+Ask yourself this question: Do you want to run a high-impact but short fundraising campaign – where it’s all systems go – or do you want to stagger your approach and run a slow-burn campaign that will give you more opportunities to engage with your supporters, but require sustained commitment?
+There are pluses and minuses to both, and the approach you choose will affect your overall fundraising strategy, so think carefully about which one is best for your campaign.

 Type 1: Short campaigns 30-90 days

-When they work best: Shorter campaigns are the better option if you are running more of a crowdfunding-style campaign (i.e. seeking smaller amounts from a larger number of supporters).
+When they work best: if you’re running more of a crowdfunding-style campaign (i.e. seeking smaller amounts from a larger number of supporters).

 • You can make the campaign more dynamic and intense